Hudson111-s/tmalloc/README.md

 > [!NOTE]
 > - All functions are thread safe
 > - Spawns a single background reaper thread on first use
-> - Automatic freeing is best-effort and platform-dependent, averages ~1ms accuracy
+> - Automatic freeing is best-effort and platform-dependent

 ## Build instructions

+**tmalloc** works on both Linux and Windows and uses CMake as its build system.
-**tmalloc** uses CMake to build, please follow the following steps to build the static library:
+Follow these steps to build the static library:

 ### Requirements